JianPeng2022/Cloud-learning/Azure AI Fundamentals/05 Microsoft Azure AI Fundamentals: Natural Language Processing.md

 - 4 go
 - 5 the
 - 6 moon

 Notice that "to" (token number 3) is used twice in the corpus.
 The phrase "we choose to go to the moon" can be represented by the tokens [1,2,3,4,3,5,6].

+Text normalization, Stop word removal, n-grams, Stemming

+As the state of the art for NLP has advanced, the ability to train models that encapsulate the semantic relationship between tokens has led to the emergence of powerful language models.
+At the heart of these models is the encoding of language tokens as vectors (multi-valued arrays of numbers) known as **embeddings**.

+### Azure AI Language
+Azure AI Language is a part of the Azure AI services offerings that can perform advanced natural language processing over unstructured text.
+Azure AI Language's text analysis features include:
+- Named entity recognition identifies people, places, events, and more.
+This feature can also be customized to extract custom categories.
+- Entity linking identifies known entities together with a link to Wikipedia.
+- Personal identifying information (PII) detection identifies personally sensitive information, including personal health information (PHI).
+- Language detection identifies the language of the text and returns a language code such as "en" for English.
+- Sentiment analysis and opinion mining identifies whether text is positive or negative.
+- Summarization summarizes text by identifying the most important information.
+- Key phrase extraction lists the main concepts from unstructured text.